Quasi-periodic relativistic strings in the Minkowski space $\textbf{R}^{1+n}$: Introduction and Main Result

 Equation (\ref{E1-3}) shows that the surface is extremal if and only if its mean curvature vector vanishes.
 Although in the process of deriving (\ref{E1-3}) we assume that the surface is timelike, there equations themselves do not need this assumption.
 One can see \cite{Kong2,Kong1} for more detail on the derivation of equation (\ref{E1-3}).

 Membrane equations are one case of an important class of geometric wave equations which is the Lorentzian analogue of the minimal submanifold equations.
 Since such equations possess plenty of geometric phenomenon and complicated structure, (for example, they develop singularities in finite time, and degenerate and not strictly hyperbolic properties.) much work is attracted in recent years.
 The case of non-compact timelike maximal graphs in Minkowski spacetimes $\textbf{R}^{1+n}$ is fairly well understood.
 Global well-posedness for sufficiently small initial data was established by Brendle \cite{Brendle} and by Lindblad \cite{Lindblad}.
-The case of general codimension and local well-posedness in the light cone gauge were studied by Allen, Andersson and Isenberg \cite{Allen} and Allen, Andersson and Restuccia \cite{Allen1}, respectively.
-Yan \cite{Yan} showed that the bosonic membrane equation in the light cone gauge is local well-posedness on time interval $[0,\varepsilon^{-\frac{1}{2}}T]$ even if the initial Riemannian metric may be degenerate, where $\varepsilon$ is the small parameter measures the nonlinear effects.
+The case of general codimension and local well-posedness in the light cone gauge were studied by Allen, Andersson-Isenberg \cite{Allen} and Allen-Andersson-Restuccia \cite{Allen1}, respectively.
+Yan-Zhang \cite{YZ} showed that the bosonic membrane equation in the light cone gauge is local well-posedness on time interval $[0,\varepsilon^{-\frac{1}{2}}T]$ even if the initial Riemannian metric may be degenerate, where $\varepsilon$ is the small parameter measures the nonlinear effects.
 Kong and his collaborators \cite{Kong2} showed that equation (\ref{E1-3}) has a global $\textbf{C}^2$-solution and presented many numerical evidence where topology singularity formation is prominent, and they \cite{Kong1} obtained a representation formula of solution and took a time-periodic motion.
 Bellettini, Hoppe, Novaga and Orlandi \cite{Bel} showed that if the initial curve is a centrally symmetric convex curve and the initial velocity is zero, the string shrinks to a point in finite time.
 They noticed that it should be noted that the string does not become extinct there, but rather comes out of the singularity point, evolves back to its original shape and then periodically afterwards.
-Most recently, Nguyen and Tian \cite{Ngu} showed that timelike maximal cylinders in orthogonal gauge in $\textbf{R}^{1+2}$ always develop topological singularities and that, infinitesimally at a generic singularity, their time slices are evolved by a rigid motion or a self-similar motion.
+Nguyen and Tian \cite{Ngu} showed that timelike maximal cylinders in orthogonal gauge in $\textbf{R}^{1+2}$ always develop topological singularities and that, infinitesimally at a generic singularity, their time slices are evolved by a rigid motion or a self-similar motion.
 They also proved there exists a blow up in non-flat backgrounds.
-After that, Yan \cite{Yan1} obtained the time evolution of the timelike minimal surface equation on compact Lie groups and homogeneous spaces.
+Recently, Yan \cite{Yan0} showed that the one dimensional Born-Infeld equation admits a family of explicit stable self-similar blowup solutions.